eonk/CrimeSciData/book.md

 Above I am reproducing an example of how you could do this.
 The example assumes you have a categorical dependent variable with four different categories (non-gang, gang only at T1, etc.).
 You can see how in this table the categories define the column (there is also one for the total sample, if you have something like this you are essentially providing also the summary descriptives for the whole).
 You can see that the rows define the levels for two categorical variables (gender and race/ethnicity) and two quantitative variables (age and a score for crime).
 For the categorical variables we have the appropriate percentages (as discussed in week 7) and for the quantitative variables we have the means and standard deviations.
 Remember how you set this table may differ depending the nature of your variables, but hopefully you get the idea.
 You can find a way to summarise the information.
 You could add a column to a table like this with the p values for your statistical tests (somehow indicating what that test was: chi square, F, etc.).
 Then you could discuss the more relevant of this in the narrative discussing your table.

 ##Some final words

 So, this is the end.
 At least for now.
 What we have done this semester is an introduction to the field of data analysis.
 But there is so much more to it.
 If you are planning a scientific career or want to work as an analyst in the private or public sector, the journey is just beginning.
 You could take some choices in the final year to continue this journey.
-There are some options within our degree (like Crime Mapping or the Quantitative Seconday Analysis Short Dissertation pathway, one of the possible modalities as the Short Dissertation).
+There are some options within our degree (like Crime Mapping or the Quantitative Secondary Analysis Short Dissertation pathway, one of the possible modalities as the Short Dissertation).
 You could also take options in other degrees within the School of Social Science, our new home, that also have a focus on quant analysis (we can advise on these).
 After that you may want to think about our MRes in Criminology (Social Statistics), which focuses on quant analysis as part of the criminology track.
 You can see details [here](https://www.manchester.ac.uk/study/masters/courses/list/10377/mres-criminology-social-statistics/).

 But there are many free courses offered as massive online open courses that you could take to consolidate or further expand what you have learnt this semester.
 Check out [Coursera](https://www.coursera.org/browse/data-science) or [edX](https://www.edx.org/course/subject/data-science) platforms for these.
 Many of those courses make you pay for a certificate (and if you want to get feedback), but you can watch the videos and use the materials for free in almost all of them.
 You may also want to have a look at [datacamp](https://www.datacamp.com).
 Most of their courses require a paid subscription, but there are many courses for free (particularly those created by the community).